-- buy the 20m or 15m PACER test cd from Human Kinetics - this recording provides pacing for the shuttle run portion of the test as well as cadences for the curl-up and push-up tests.
+- Buy the 20m or 15m PACER test cd — this recording provides pacing for the shuttle run portion of the test as well as audio tracks with the cadences for the curl-up and push-up tests.

 - This test is part of the FitnessGram and Brockport Test battery.

 - Guide to Variations of the beep / bleep test

 - More Modified Beep Tests

 - The complete guide to the beep test for comprehensive information about the beep test

 - Maximizing Your Score — to get the most out of the beep test.

 BEEP TEST PACKAGE - only $10